nodejs/admin/Moderation-Policy.md

   given a reasonable opportunity to modify or remove the Post on their own.
 * If the author of the Post disagrees that Moderation is required, the matter can be escalated to the Moderation Team for resolution.
-In such cases, no Moderation action should be taken until a decision by the Moderation Team is made.
+In such cases, no Moderation action may be taken until a decision by the Moderation Team is made.
 * When Moderating any Post authored by another Collaborator, the moderating Collaborator must: